 My little girls, ages 11 and 7, are learning the secrets of spaghetti and brownies and can tell you that the best way to handle biscuits is to hardly handle them at all.
 They love planning tea parties and then inviting their brothers to enjoy the tasty treats that they have provided.
 Their brothers might not like the dressing up part but they enjoy the treats prepared by their sisters.

-Last night, I taught my oldest daughter to make hamburger vegetable soup.
+Last night, I taught my middle daughter to make hamburger vegetable soup.
 Today, all of us will work together to create a memorable Mexican-inspired family night feast.

 When we gather around the TV set this evening for our once a week family night, together we will laugh as we enjoy old movies such as “The Ugly Dachshund” and “The Brave Little Toaster.”
 My youngest children will have the pleasure, not just of eating yummy food with their family while watching funny shows, but, more importantly, they will have the thrill of eating yummy food that they themselves helped to make.
 They will feel a victory because they have climbed one more mountain of childhood.

 I’m looking forward to many years of having my children in the kitchen with me.
 We have some messes to clean up but that’s alright; as we cook together we are creating much more than food: we are building a life.
 Together we are making memories that will last much longer than the food that we create together.
 That’s worth more to me than the trouble a thousand messes might create.